-Options could be country freedom or tick treatment, inspection and quarantine.
+Options could be country freedom or tick treatment, inspection and guarantine, or serological testing.

 6.6 Foot and mouth disease virus (FMD)

 6.6.1 Risk management measures presented in the 2005 risk analysis included:

 Importations of semen and embryos should be restricted to importation from countries that are free from foot and mouth disease and in which vaccination is not practised.